megaloss/Ikea_blinds/README.md

-This is the source code for Ikea rollerblind and described here: https://www.instructables.com/id/Motorized-WiFi-IKEA-Roller-Blind
+This is the source code for Ikea rollerblind with my commits.
+It described here: https://www.instructables.com/id/Motorized-WiFi-IKEA-Roller-Blind